pu2clr/BK108X/README.md

 ### Installing via the repository

 With this approach, you will have the __most current version__ of the library.
 However, __it may not be the most stable version__.
 This is because the current version is always in development.
 [Prefer releases](https://github.com/pu2clr/BK108X/releases).
 Do you need some old version (release) of this library?
-If yes, [check here](https://github.com/pu2clr/AKC695X/releases).
+If yes, [check here](https://github.com/pu2clr/BK108X/releases).

-First, you have to [download](https://github.com/pu2clr/AKC695X/archive/master.zip) this library in zip format.
-The figures below show that.
+To install the current version, you have to [download](https://github.com/pu2clr/BK108X/archive/master.zip) this library in zip format.
+After, unzip the BK108X-master.zip file in your Arduino Library folder.

+* On __Windows__: "My Documents\Arduino\libraries"
+* On __MAC OS__: ˜/Documents/Arduino/libraries
+* On __Linux__: ˜/Documents/Arduino/libraries

 ## Functional Block Diagram